 “A question of… legitimacy has arisen with regard to our King Demaratus.”

-The oracle’s tension level increased again; she already knew something of this matter as well.
-Demaratus was indeed the counterpart to King Cleomenes.
+The oracle’s tension level promptly increased again; she already knew something of this matter as well.
+Demaratus was the counterpart to King Cleomenes under the city’s odd dual monarchy.
 In fact, he had rather overshadowed Cleomenes in the past; he was a renowned charioteer in addition to a king, having won races all across Greece.
 Perhaps because of this, Cleomenes had never gotten along with him, and of late their feud had split Spartan society down the middle.
 Already the oracle suspected where this conversation was leading, but she remained silent.

 “As you know,” continued Cleomenes, “Demaratus’s supposed father was King Ariston, who saw him born only after years of struggle to provide an heir.
 He had already married and divorced a woman when she failed to become pregnant, only to have the same problem with his second queen.